Pylons/pyramid/docs/designdefense.rst

   find our mock objects.

 - Speed.
-The ZCA is very fast for a specific set of complex lookup scenarios that BFG uses, having been optimized through the years for just these purposes.
+The ZCA is very fast for a specific set of complex lookup scenarios that :mod:`repoze.bfg` uses, having been optimized through the years for just these purposes.
 The ZCA contains optional C code for this purpose which demonstrably has no (or very few) bugs.

 - Ecosystem.
 Many existing Zope packages can be used in :mod:`repoze.bfg` with few (or no) changes due to our use of the ZCA